sanjosh/smallprogs/basic/README.md

 * write examples
 * smallest base case
 * identify decomposition into smaller parts
+* how to combine
+* what is intrinsic optimal criterion
 * write all cases to handle [ 0, 1, element equality, max length, max element ]
 * write psuedo-code
 * write code